 Buccal ties are just like a lip tie but along the side of the upper (or less commonly, the lower) gum line.
 They attach the cheek to the gumline and allow the baby to use the cheek muscle like a pump or vacuum to suck the milk out of the breast like using a straw.
 This is not efficient.
 What we need is a rhythmic wave-like milk removal to fully empty the breast and stimulate production.
 A fully empty breast makes more milk.
 Buccal ties are NOT normal ties like an upper lip and tongue tie.
 They form in utero as compensation for the tongue or shortly after birth if the baby starts using the cheeks and jaw to feed.
 It takes lactation education to understand how the tongue works, which many providers do not have.
 All providers at Team Tongue Tie are lactation specialists.
 Providers that “clip” with scissors do not routinely check for buccal ties because it is not safe to cut them with scissors.
 Buccal ties can only be released safely with a CO2 laser.
+They are the easiest ties for us to release and take about 1-2 seconds to laser.
 Babies use lip ties and buccal ties to compensate for the inability to use the tongue for it’s designed function.
-In time, the cheek, jaw and lip muscles build strength and then it takes time to unlearn the behavior and allow the muscles to return to their normal size and softness.
+In time, the cheek, jaw, and lip muscles build strength, and then it takes time to unlearn the behavior and allow the muscles to return to their normal size and softness.
 This is one of the reasons that fixing ties younger is better, so there are fewer bad habits to be changed.
 This is why we like to fix all ties involved so the baby can use the tongue how it is designed and not use the compensatory areas to feed.
 The mouth can adapt in time with ties, but it is much more efficient and more comfortable to use the anatomy the way that it was designed.

 What kind of pain should we expect after the procedure?